-• We have an ongoing partnership to provide maritime support to the UN Verification and Inspection Mechanism for Yemen (UNVIM) in order to help humanitarian aid to reach people suffering in war-torn Yemen.
+• In partnership with the UN Verification and Inspection Mechanism for Yemen (UNVIM) we have provided maritime support in order to help humanitarian aid reach people suffering in war-torn Yemen.

 • We have worked with international partners 'Combating Violent Extremism' in Djibouti.